jfdenise/wildfly-s2i-tekton-pipeline/f2f/README.md

 * ``oc create --filename f2f/builder-run.yaml``
 * Then monitor the progress in the Openshift console (Pipelines)

-3) Create the application pipeline
+3) Create the application pipeline run

 The output of this pipeline is an application image deployed with Helm Charts